BA says notified customers as soon as possible after data breach

-BA, part of the International Airlines Group (ICAG.L), said late on Thursday financial data had been stolen from potentially hundreds of thousands of its customers who made online bookings in recent weeks.
+BA, part of the International Airlines Group, said late on Thursday financial data had been stolen from potentially hundreds of thousands of its customers who made online bookings in recent weeks.

 “The moment we found out that actual customer data had been compromised that’s when we began an all-out immediate communication to our customers, that was the priority,” Alex Cruz, BA’s chief executive and chairman, told BBC radio.